 Soil Preparation

 Fertility management at Blue Fruit Farm started in 2008.
-We cover-cropped the field with organic oats and wheat undersown with organic red clover seeds.
+Jim and Joyce cover-cropped the field with organic oats and wheat undersown with organic red clover seeds.
 These cover crops were selected for their ability to scavenge nutrients, suppress weeds, add organic matter, and prevent erosion.
 Instead of harvesting these crops, they were tilled back into the soil as a green manure to maximize their soil building potential, all for the sake of our future trees and shrubs.
 Buckwheat followed these cover crops in 4 feet wide, tilled windrows.
 Buckwheat grows quickly in our zone 4 climate.
 It is an excellent cover crop for suppressing weeds and building soil.
 It also produces beautiful white blossoms, providing pollen for native pollinators and lush foliage, as you can see from the photo!
 In addition to cover-cropping, there was a fair amount of rock-picking done to provide our plants with the conditions they need to grow strong, deep roots.

 Ongoing Fertility Practices

-While planting, we added more composted horse manure mixed with peat moss to the soil around each plant.
+While planting, Jim and Joyce added more composted horse manure mixed with peat moss to the soil around each plant.
 Horse manure continues to be an important source of plant nutrients at Blue Fruit Farm.
 Already mixed with hay and sawdust horse bedding, we source our manure from Barb Schuler in Witoka, MN.
-Jim actively composts this manure, chipped fruit prunings, and grass clippings from mowed rows between shrubs to make our own fertilizer.
+Ben actively composts this manure, chipped fruit prunings, and grass clippings from mowed rows between shrubs to make our own fertilizer.
 You can see this nutrient rich fertilizer steaming with microbial activity!
 Records are kept of the turnings and temperature as per NOP Regulation for organic certification.
 The C:N ratio is determined by an easy-to-use online calculator.